SailNav. Search

 IconMeaning

-090° 2.0 kn Current — direction (true) and speed in kn (sometimes per tidal hours).
+090° 2.0 kn Current — direction (true) and speed in kn (sometimes indexed by tide hours).

-Tip: combine this section with IALA Buoys and Lighthouse Lights.
+Suggestion: combine this section with IALA Buoys and Lighthouse Lights.
 For recent changes: check Notices to Mariners (NOTMAR).

-Navigation Lights on Vessels
+Ship Navigation Lights

-Basic set (according to COLREGs):
+Basic Set (according to COLREG):

-Common cases:
+Common Cases:

-Navigation Lights – Vessels (COLREG)
+Navigation Lights – Ships (COLREG)

 Icon Meaning

-Masthead 225° (white) Masthead (white, 225°) — forward light to 22.5° abaft the beam on each side.
+Masthead 225° (white) Masthead (white, 225°) — forward light visible up to 22.5° abaft the beam on each side.

-Port sidelight 112.5° (red) Port sidelight (red, 112.5°).
+Port sidelight 112.5° (red) Port Sidelight (red, 112.5°).

-Starboard sidelight 112.5° (green) Starboard sidelight (green, 112.5°).
+Starboard sidelight 112.5° (green) Starboard Sidelight (green, 112.5°).

-Stern 135° (white) Sternlight (white, 135°).
+Stern 135° (white) Stern Light (white, 135°).

-All-round white All-round (360° white): at anchor (<50 m: 1 forward; ≥50 m: 1 forward + 1 lower aft).
+All-round white All-round (360° white): anchored (<50 m: 1 forward; ≥50 m: 1 forward + 1 aft lower).

 Day Shapes

-Shape Meaning
+Signal Meaning

-At anchor — 1 ball forward.
+Anchored — 1 ball forward.

 Aground — 3 balls in a vertical line.